MarinaPak108/AI_TimeSeries_ANN_Project_CNC/README.md

 Artificial neural network (ANN) is a computational model that consists of several processing elements that receive inputs and deliver outputs based on their predefined activation functions.(1)

 1.Journal of Environmental Management, 2015.["Artificial Neural Network"]([https://pandas.pydata.org/](https://www.sciencedirect.com/topics/earth-and-planetary-sciences/artificial-neural-network))

+## Future_plans

+Later on it is planned to:
+*   perform feature selection
+*   train model using recurrent neural network (RNN), that suits more for training timeseries dataset